 A re-post, in honor of Mickey Rooney, a man whose career spanned 10 decades.
 He worked up until the end.
 R.I.P.

-Introduction: Back in February, Matt Zoller Seitz and I IM-ed about Nancy Savoca’s Dogfight, and I posted the conversation on my site.
-A lot of people linked to it out in cyberspace and it was fun to see the conversation jumpstarted about a really underrated movie.
-Dana Stevens, movie critic for Slate, linked to it on Twitter, and we exchanged a couple of messages about possibly doing another one of these IM chats about a different movie.
-We threw around a couple of movie titles as suggestions, and we decided (pretty quickly) on National Velvet.
-We tried to nail down a date to do the chat (we’re both very busy), and in the middle of that phase of it, Elizabeth Taylor passed away.
+Introduction: Dana Stevens, film critic for Slate, and I had a conversation via Google Chat about National Velvet.
+In the middle of our planning phase for our talk, Elizabeth Taylor passed away.
 The coincidence was striking, certainly, not to mention the fact that in preparation for my chat with Dana, I had re-watched the film and re-read the novel by Enid Bagnold (all in the 4 or 5 days before Taylor passed).

 Sheila O’Malley: The timing of our conversation is rather interesting and coincidental.
 When we first talked about doing an IM chat about a movie, you referenced National Velvet right away as your “top choice.”
 I was excited to re-visit it, since I hadn’t seen it in years.
 I loved it as a girl (not to mention devouring the book), but was thrilled to take a look at it again.
 Then, the next week, Elizabeth Taylor passed away, which brought my memories of the movie strongly to the forefront.
 I have since re-watched it, and find it just as exciting and emotional as I did when I was a kid (and how often is that not the case?).
 I guess to get us started I would love to hear from you why this was your first choice, and what made you want to talk about it.